YeongHyeon/YeongHyeon.github.io/profile.md

 ## Patents
 * Several pending status patents exist in environmental and industrial fields.
+* Management Method of Foreign Matter for Liquid Products and an Device Supporting the Same.
+Republic of Korea.
+2024
 * ECG Preprocessing Method and STEMI Detection method.
 Republic of Korea.
 2021
 * A System and Method for Early Diagnosing Dental Caries base on The Deep Learning.
 Republic of Korea.
 2020
 * Apparatus and Method for Anomaly Detection of SMD Assembly Device Operation based on Deeplearnig.
 Republic of Korea.
 2020